clokep/relapse/docs/media_repository.md

 ## URL Previews

-When generating previews for URLs, Synapse may download and cache various resources, including images.
+When generating previews for URLs, Relapse may download and cache various resources, including images.
 These resources are assigned temporary media IDs of the form `yyyy-mm-dd_aaaaaaaaaaaaaaaa`, where `yyyy-mm-dd` is the current date and `aaaaaaaaaaaaaaaa` is a random sequence of 16 case-sensitive letters.